Where does negative stress manifest itself?

 … sudden changes in stress levels can trigger a migraine.

 … when weakened, it becomes more susceptible to viruses and bacteria.

-… mental and physical tension is often felt through tensed muscles in the neck and back.
+… pain is often felt through tensed muscles in the neck and back.

 … stress increases blood sugar levels and can worsen diabetes.
 Persistent overload may even trigger the occurrence of this metabolic disease.